When it comes to New Year’s resolutions, addiction recovery and quitting substance use are often common themes for many people.

 In order to set your recovery goals for the next year, start by reflecting on your addiction recovery journey so far and how far you have come.

-This can mean different things for different people depending on where you are on the recovery journey.
+This can mean different things for different people depending on where you are on your journey.
 But it is essential whether you have just completed detox or are years into the recovery process.

 With this in mind, set goals for the year that are realistic and measurable, that build on what you have already achieved, and that you can focus on with confidence throughout the year.